espocrm/documentation/docs/administration/emails.md

 ## Email-to-Case

-There is an option to make the system create cases from incoming group emails.
+There is an option to make the system create new case record from each email incoming to a specific group email account.
+Cases can be distributed to users of a specific team.
+There are three available distribuyion rules: *direct assignment*, *round-robin* and *less-busy*.

-This feature is intended for support teams.
-Cases can be distributed to users from a specified team according to these ways:
-`direct assignment`, `round-robin` and `less-busy`.
-Only the first email in the thread creates a new case.
-Every subsequent one will be linked to the existing case record and displayed in its Stream panel.
+Note: Only the first email in the thread creates a new case.
+Every subsequent email will be linked to the existing case record and note will be added to the Stream panel.

-When users want to send a reply to the customer, they need to make sure that the case is selected as a parent of the email that is being sent.
-It will make the customer reply to the group email address rather than to the user’s own.
+When a user want to send a reply to the customer, they need to make sure that the case is selected as a **parent** of the email that is being sent.
+It will add the group email address to *Reply-To* field of the email.
+So the customer's reply will be sent to the group address rather than to the user’s.

 ## Personal Email Accounts